Market

 (iv) The Company did not have any inventory at the end of the financial year or previous year

-(v) Trade receivable ratio with revenue from operations increased due to increase in the amount of trade receivable at the end of the financial year.
+(v) Trade receivable ratio with revenue from operations increased due to an increase in the amount of sales while

 year's presentation.